 A delicious creamy, dairy free soup soothing and warming with a little spicy kick from the addition of garlic and chilli.
-Including a little turmeric is an easy way of increasing your intake of the cancer protective, anti-inflammatory compound curcumin while the chilli contains capsaicin also known for its anti-cancer properties.
+Including a little turmeric is an easy way of increasing your intake of the anti-inflammatory compound curcumin.
 A wonderful comforting soup which can be prepared in advance and reheated until needed.

 Difficulty – Easy

 Time – 10 minutes preparation, 20 minutes cooking time

 Serves – 4

 This is a fabulous way to cram in more cruciferous vegetables into your diet.
 The cruciferous family is known for its cancer fighting properties.
 Cauliflower is anti-inflammatory and antioxidant-rich, and may boost both your heart and brain health.
 It also contains a surprisingly high level of vitamin K for bone health.
 Using coconut milk in a soup is a simple way to create a creamy, dairy free soup and provides healthy fats too